Rockets, RRoD Fix, and Gasification

 You've seen these before, they were known as the "SSME" or "Space Shuttle Main Engine"

--- It's a staged, liquid-fueled cryogenic rocket engine that was concieved of in the 60s, designed in the 70s and first flown in the 80s. * The fuel and oxydizer is first dumped into a small combustion chamber and ignited.
+• It's a staged, liquid-fueled cryogenic rocket engine that was conceived of in the 60s, designed in the 70s and first flown in the 80s.

--- The exhaust from the small chamber is then dumped into the HighPressure manifold, adding to the thrust of the engine ** When we were first developing our rocket engines, we couldn't make a proper 2-stage engine.
+• When we were first developing our rocket engines, we couldn't make a proper 2-stage engine.
 They kept blowing up.
 It's actually VERY tricky to exhaust the gases from the primary combustion chamber into the high-pressure manifold

--- So we would just waste that potential thrust
+• So we would just waste that potential thrust

--- We learned how to do it properly from the Russians.
-It burns a combination of liquid hydrogen and liquid oxygen. - The engine can product 418,000lbs of thrust at liftoff.
+• We learned how to do it properly from the Russians.
+It burns a combination of liquid hydrogen and liquid oxygen. - The engine can product 418,000 lbs of thrust at liftoff.

 Fun Fact: the SRBs on the Space Shuttle generated 2,800,000 lbs of lift (83% of total thrust at liftoff) -- But the SRBs only provide lift for the Shuttle for 2 minutes while the 3 RS-25 engines continued to burn for 8.5 minutes. -- And since solid fuel burns unevenly, it created a "rougher ride" for the Shuttle astronauts than for, say-- the Apollo Astronauts.

-** A total of 46 RS-25 engines were made, at a cost of $40 million each. -- They were reusable, so they would be refurbished and requalified after each flight.
-The exhaust from the RS-25 can reach temperatures of 3,315 degrees Celcius which is enough to BOIL iron... it would definitely destroy the nozzle
+A total of 46 RS-25 engines were made, at a cost of $40 million each. -- They were reusable, so they would be refurbished and requalified after each flight.
+The exhaust from the RS-25 can reach temperatures of 3,315 degrees Celsius which is enough to BOIL iron... it would definitely destroy the nozzle

--- To prevent that from happening, the fuel (liquid hydrogen) is pumped through a series of small tubes in the nozzle to keep the material below melting.
+• To prevent that from happening, the fuel (liquid hydrogen) is pumped through a series of small tubes in the nozzle to keep the material below melting.

 This engine, from 50 years ago! will be the future of space travel for the US -- It's the engine for the upcoming "Space Launch System"